PuruVJ/puruvjdev2/src/blog/moving-macos-from-react-to-preact-vite.md

 I started making it in <mark>React</mark> and <mark>Snowpack</mark> (Think of it as Webpack that does everything you want it do, without telling it anything) boilerplate, then around 2 weeks back, I moved it from <mark>Snowpack</mark> to <mark>Vite</mark> (Similar to Snowpack, just more refined and with more features.), and got some really cool features out of it.

 Then just a few days ago, I tried an experiment to move it to Preact.
-This wasn't any final decision.
-I just made a new branch, and started working on that.
+I treat this project as a playground of sorts and am constantly stirring things up in it.
+I just made a new branch, and started fooling around.
 And surprisingly, this whole moving took less than 10 minutes.

 # Process

+Here's a brief breakdown of the whole process.

 ## Installing right dependencies